Colgando en tus manos: Music video

-The music video of "Colgando en Tus Manos" is a classic ambiented piece.
+The music video of "Colgando en Tus Manos" is a classic ambient piece.
 Filmed in Bulgaria, it shows Baute and Sanchez in various stages throughout the city walking, traveling on an old-model car, and even dancing on a theatre stage at the end.
 The video was universally acclaimed by critics and fans, naming it "the most impressive video of Carlos Baute".

-On the internet, the video enjoyed a massive success on YouTube, where it is ranked as one of the most viewed Spanish-language music videos of all time, with more than 602 million views since its release on the website (as of June 2021).
+On the internet, the video enjoyed a massive success on YouTube, where it is ranked as one of the most viewed Spanish-language music videos of all time, with more than 918 million views since its release on the website (as of June 2021).